Pradeepcbk/Serializing_Deserializing_JSON_File/readme.md

 This is a project
 - To serialize a json file to a binary file so that it can be used by other applications
-- To de-serialize a binary file so that the json file can be recreated
+- To de-serialize a binary file so that the json file is recreated